Nashville Predators prospect proudly comes out as gay

 “I am no longer scared to hide who I am,” Prokop said.
 “I may be new to the community but I’m eager to learn about the strong and resilient people who came before me and pave the way so I could be more comfortable today.”

-Bettman pledged the NHL will “do everything possible to ensure Luke's experience is a welcoming and affirmative one” and work to ensure support for players who follow his path in the future.
+Bettman pledged the NHL will “do everything possible to ensure Luke's experience is a welcoming and affirmative one” and work to ensure support for players who follow his path.

 Comments